Year 11

 • At least 10 credits (1 semester) of Mathematics

-Generally at Stage 1, you undertake a total of 120 credits which is equivalent to 12 single semester courses, each of 10 credits, in addition to the PLP.
-If you have not completed your PLP at your previous school, we provide an opportunity to complete this off-line.
+Generally at Stage 1, you undertake a total of 120 credits which is equivalent to 12 single semester courses, each of 10 credits, in addition to the EIF.
+If you have not completed your EIF at your previous school, we provide an opportunity to complete.

 You will undertake six subjects in each semester.
-For most students, one of these six subjects is the Research Project.
+For most students, one of these six subjects is the Activating Identities and Futures (AIF).

 You’ll have formal examinations in each semester in most subjects.
 We see the examination experience as an important aspect of our program.
 Undertaking Year 11 examinations is also a significant element contributing to the assessment process of our Partner’s Pathway Program.